abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 Rat, who taught that the practice is very straightforward and easy: "If the defilements come high, then duck; if they come low, jump."
-Within the bounds of *sīla,*morality, we practice with whatever the situation demands—whatever works—as long as it has a wholesome outcome.
+Within the bounds of *sīla,*morality, we practice with whatever the situation demands---whatever works---as long as it has a wholesome outcome.
 This entails asking ourselves, *How might I work with this particular situation?* Once we have a sense of what might be a proper approach, we put it into practice and evaluate the results.